 Our Picks For the Best Shopping Credit Cards in 2017

 The following cards are among the best for their respective categories.
 For more information on how we determined the winners for each of the above categories, take a look at our methodology section.

 |Citibank Rewards Card||4 miles||S$1,806|

-Citi Rewards Visa Card is one of the best cards use to earn miles while shopping.
+In our opinion, there are two credit cards in Singapore that provide the best rewards for shopping.
+The first is Citi Rewards Visa Card.
 Unlike most other shopping rewards cards that offer awards only at predesignated stores or online, Citi Rewards card provides extra miles where ever you shop, even in foreign countries.
 Combining flexibility of choosing where to shop with 4 miles for every S$1 spent on shopping, Citi Rewards card has the best rewards program we’ve seen in this category.
-Besides shopping, it also helps you save money on petrol at Esso and Shell (up to 14%, though we do admit 0.4 miles on other purchases is pretty dismal.
+Besides shopping, it also helps you save money on petrol at Esso and Shell (up to 14%), though we do admit 0.4 miles on other purchases is pretty dismal.
 For this reason, we highly recommend Citi Rewards Visa Card only to active shoppers who can earn enough miles to offset the high S$192.6 of annual that is not waived.

 Pros of Citi Rewards Card

 - 4 miles (10 reward points) for every S$1 spent on shopping (including online), 8 miles (20 reward points) at select shops like Topman

 - Up to 14% off on petrol at Esso and Shell